danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 Stripe::TestHelpers::TestClock.delete(clock_id)
 ```

-We also delete the local user that was created for the test.
+The rake task also delete the local user that was created for the test.
 Clean slate, ready to test the next plan type.

 ### Putting It All Together